 NSTC Projects

-Chang Gung Hospital Projects
+Chang Gung Medical Foundation Projects

-She has led multiple integrated and individual projects funded by Chang Gung Medical Foundation.
-The currently ongoing integrated project, “The Effects of Particulate Matter and Inflammatory Factors on Acute Exacerbation and Lung Injury in COPD,” has total funding of NT$16.17 million.
+She has led multiple integrated and individual projects funded by the Chang Gung Medical Foundation.
+The currently ongoing integrated project, “The Effects of Particulate Matter and Inflammatory Factors on Acute Exacerbation and Lung Injury in COPD,” has received total funding of NT$16.17 million.

 Ministry of Education Projects

-She has led the Ministry of Education’s smart health industry talent development project and the Study Abroad Dream Project, promoting interdisciplinary nursing talent cultivation and international exchange, with cumulative funding exceeding NT$2.4 million.
+Professor Guo has led the Ministry of Education’s smart health industry talent development project and the Study Abroad Dream Project, promoting interdisciplinary nursing talent cultivation and international exchange, with cumulative funding exceeding NT$2.4 million.

 International Collaboration Projects